Struggling to catch a good night’s sleep?

 Light up your day by getting outside to enjoy the morning sun and delight in a digital detox of an evening to support your body’s natural clock.

-Aim to rest and rise around the same time each day; even on weekends.
+Aim to rest and rise around the same time each day, even on weekends.
 Determine a schedule that works best for you and try to stick with it.
-Appreciating this tip may not support those who work varying shift times.
+This tip may not support those who work varying shift times.

 Your body temperature needs to drop 1-3 degrees to fall and stay asleep so keep your room cool and use blankets and doonas that can be added or removed as needed.

 If you are tired, head to bed.
-You may find yourself awake at 3am struggling to fall back asleep if you push through sleepy feelings watching ‘just one more episode.’
+You may find yourself awake at 3am struggling to fall back asleep if you push through sleepy feelings to watch ‘just one more episode.’
 Respect sleepy feelings and take rest.

 Humming to yourself is another tactic that can help distract a busy mind, activate your ‘rest and digest’ (parasympathetic) nervous system and entice you back to slumber.

 Not your thing?
-Try listening to relaxing music like Tibetan bowls, binaural beats, nature sounds, or other soothing sounds that work for you.
-Some even swear by listening to their favourite Podcasts.
+Try listening to relaxing music or other soothing sounds that work for you.

 In addition to focusing on practices that support adequate sleep, consider those behaviours that are not serving you, like spending excess time in bed, taking long naps throughout the day, using your bed as your office, scrolling through your phone or tablet and/or falling asleep to the TV.